diesmo5/diesmo5.com/content/media-portfolio/stadium-eight.md

 stockDescription: "She and I also worked together to ensure that her stock photo collection was consistent with our shared value of fostering diverse and inclusive communities.
 We used images that accurately and realistically reflects Meredith’s audience.
 Anton wanted her brand personality to match the gaming culture of dark colors with light neon-like accents.
 This is what I used to anchor the stock photography.
 We worked together to ensure that her stock photo collection"

-websiteDescription: "We identified 5 main elements for Meredith’s website:

-     1. Core pages: home, about, and work with me

-     2. Email opt-in and lead magnet

-     3. Blog

-     4. Sales pages

-     5. Online course"

-resultsDescription: "It’s early days, as we’ve just launched Meredith’s new website.
-But she’s already feeling the immediate boost of a brand new website that feels like her brand.
-She’s…"
+websiteDescription: "We focused on making sure the website did more than establish Stadium Eight's brand presence but also empower the website to act as a tool and resource for admin, team captain, players, and audience members."

+resultsDescription: "Stadium Eight has now completed its first season and we have continually made new iterations of the website as new programs, resources, and content were being added for the organization."

-resultOne: Completely relaxed when it comes to her website (goodbye, overwhelm!)
+resultOne: Completely relaxed when it comes to his website (goodbye, overwhelm!)
 resultOneIcon: fas fa-leaf
-resultTwo: Confident about inviting people to learn about how she can help because she feels proud of her business
+resultTwo: Confident about inviting sponsors to help support his growing pool od athletes and teams.
 resultTwoIcon: fas fa-user-plus
-resultThree: Focused on creating valuable offers that will make a difference in her clients’ lives
+resultThree: Focused on creating valuable offers that will make a difference in his athletes' careers.
 resultThreeIcon: fas fa-plane
 ---